-In the mood for a crispy masaledar side dish with your simple rice and dal?
-Here comes the perfect recipe for you – plantain (raw banana) fry.
+In the mood for a crispy spicy side dish with your simple rice and dal?
+Here comes the perfect recipe for you – (raw banana) plantain fry.

-Plantain is tailor-made for new cooks – easy to slice, quick on the stove, no hifi artistry required except in making sure that the plantain slices do not blacken as you cut them.
+Plantain is tailor-made for new cooks – easy to slice, quick on the stove, no hifalutin artistry required except in making sure that the plantain slices do not blacken as you cut them.

 How to cut plantain so that the slices do not turn black: Keep a bowl of salted water handy.
 With a knife, peel the green skin off the raw banana, slice into 0.5cm discs and drop the slices immediately into the salted water.
 The key is not to let the peeled plantain remain exposed to air.

 - Plantain (raw banana) – 2 thick, sliced into 0.5cm discs

 - Cumin powder – 1/2 teaspoon

 - Oil – 2 teaspoons (I use mustard oil for this; its tang sets off the starchy plantain taste perfectly)

 Heat the oil in a flat non-stick pan.
 When it begins to smoke, throw in the mustard seeds.
 As soon as mustard seeds are done with spluttering (a few seconds), put in asafoetida and the plantain slices.
 Add turmeric, turn the slices around to coat evenly.